GladysAssistant/gladysassistant.com.jekyll/_posts/2019-06-26-first-gladys-4-alpha.md

 Gladys 4 is a **full rewrite** of Gladys.

-Last year, we were stuck on Gladys 3 because of technological choice made at the beginning of the project (6 years ago!).
+Last year, we were stuck on Gladys 3 because of technological choice made at the beginning of the project (6 years ago).

 So I started from a blank page, and with the community we chose new techologies for the future of Gladys.